michaelsnook/thebluedawn-wp-bedrock/README.md

 6. Access WordPress admin at `https://example.com/wp/wp-admin/`

 ## Post-install Setup
+1. Create 4 pages, for Seek Counseling, Counselors Network, Sponsor Sessions, Volunteer.
+Embed Google Forms on those pages.
+1. Go to `Appearance > Menus` and create the primary menu.
+Populate it with: Blog, Seek Counseling, Counselors Network, Sponsor Sessions, Volunteer.
+1. Create another menu, the Social Media Menu, with links to Facebook, Twitter, Instagram, Medium, other properties.

-1. To create a footer like this:
+1. Create a footer in `Appearance > Widgets`, like this:
   <img src="./docs/wp-widget-footer-setup-result.png" style="max-width: 600px;">
-  You just set up the Footer under [Appearance > Widgets](http://localhost:8000/wp/wp-admin/widgets.php).
   It should look like this:
   <img src="./docs/wp-widget-footer-setup-admin.png" style="max-width: 600px;">

 ## Direction